 And if you like science, one thing you'll find is that Los Olivos has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Being a small town, Los Olivos does not have a public transit system used by locals to get to and from work.
+Los Olivos is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Los Olivos is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German/Yiddish.

-Did you know that the neighborhood has more Hungarian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Yugoslav and Hungarian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.0% of this neighborhood's residents have Hungarian ancestry.
+In fact, 0.3% of this neighborhood's residents have Yugoslav ancestry and 1.7% have Hungarian ancestry.

 is also pretty special linguistically.
 Significantly, 2.3% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 98.0% of the neighborhoods in America.